 Figure 2.
 Cortisol concentrations

 Salivary cortisol concentrations before and following the TSST procedure.
-The figure presents data collected from the participants demonstrating increased cortisol levels 10 minutes following the TSST procedure (T3).
+The figure presents data collected from "responders". i.e., the participants demonstrating increased cortisol levels 10 minutes following the TSST procedure (T3).
 Participants included 11 men, 7 women using oral contraceptives (OC), and 5 women in the luteal phase (LP) of their menstrual cycle.
 A two-way repeated-measure ANOVA demonstrated no significant main effect for the group, but a significant main effect for time, with post-hoc analysis revealing that cortisol level at T3 was higher than baseline level (T1).
 A significant time X group interaction was also found.
 These statistical effects diminished when sex hormones (estrogen, progesterone, and testosterone) were controlled. *P<.05.
-Depicted values are means of the corrected cortisol levels (square root) and error bars represent SEM.
+Depicted values are means of the corrected cortisol levels and error bars represent SEM.

-A two-way repeated-measures analysis of variance demonstrated no significant main effect for the group [F (2, 20) =.55, p = .585; 2p = .05].
-A significant main effect was found for time [F (3, 20) = 12.55, p < .001; 2p = .39], with post-hoc analysis revealing that cortisol levels at T3 were higher than baseline levels (T1) or other cortisol measurements (T2, T4).
-A significant time X group interaction was also found [F (6, 20) = 3.16, p < .05; 2p = .24].
-However, in re-analyses controlling for sex hormones (estrogen, progesterone and testosterone), the main effect for time [F (3, 20) =.69, p = .508; 2p = .04] and the interaction effect for time X group [F (6, 20) = 1.68, p = .178; 2p = .17] disappeared.
-Covariation effects were found to be significant for time X group X estrogen [F (9, 20) = 2.59, p < .05; 2p = .29], marginally significant for time X group X testosterone [F (9, 20) = 1.96, p = .090; 2p = .24], and significant for time X group X progesterone [F (9, 20) = 1.90, p = .100; 2p = .23].
-Pearson correlations were conducted to further examine the different patterns of modulation that the sex hormones had on cortisol reactivity in each group.
+For responders, a two-way repeated-measures analysis of variance demonstrated no significant main effect for the group [F (2, 20) =.73, p = .493; 2p = .07].
+A significant main effect was found for time [F (3, 20) = 15.79, p < .001; 2p = .44], with post-hoc analysis revealing that cortisol levels at T3 were higher than baseline levels (T1) or other cortisol measurements (T2, T4).
+A significant time X group interaction was also found [F (6, 20) = 3.24, p < .01; 2p = .25].
+Post-hoc analyses using Bonferroni adjustments for multiple comparisons revealed that in men, cortisol levels at T3 and T2 were higher than baseline levels (T1).
+In OC women cortisol levels at T3 were higher than T2 and T4 and that T2 levels were higher than T4.
+And, for women in the LP cortisol levels at T3 were higher T4 (for all p < .05).
+However, in re-analyses controlling for sex hormones (estrogen, progesterone and testosterone), the main effect for time [F (3, 20) =.54, p = .659; 2p = .04] and the interaction effect for time X group [F (6, 20) = .36, p = .745; 2p = .03] disappeared.

+For non-responders, a two-way repeated-measures analysis of variance demonstrated no significant main effect for the group [F (2, 30) =.57, p = .573; 2p = .04], and no significant time X group interaction [F (6, 30) = 2.20, p = .082; 2p = .13].
+A significant main effect was found for time [F (3, 30) = 99.18, p < .001; 2p = .77], with post-hoc analysis revealing that cortisol levels at T1 were higher than other cortisol measurements (T2, T3, T4).
+However, in re-analyses controlling for sex hormones (estrogen, progesterone and testosterone), the main effect for time [F (3, 20) =.75, p = .472; 2p = .03] disappeared.

+Pearson correlations were conducted to further examine the different patterns of modulation that the sex hormones had on cortisol reactivity in the total sample and in each group.
 As T3 was the only time point in which cortisol significantly increased compared to baseline, we calculated the measure of cortisol reactivity to be the T3 minus T1 scores.
-Estrogen was positively correlated with a change in the LP group (r = .81, p < .05) only.
-Further parallel analysis of non-responders revealed an opposite pattern: estrogen was negatively correlated with the change between T1 and T3 in the LP group (r = -.57, p < .05).
-In order to examine possible alignment between physiological measurements and the self-experienced state anxiety of responders and non-responders, an independent sample t-test was performed.
-This showed a significant difference in the state-anxiety score of the LP group responders and non-responders [t(15) = 2.36, p < .01], with responders exhibiting higher levels of state-anxiety (M = 47.4, SD = 4.28) as opposed to non-responders (M = 39.58, SD = 4.40).
-Further correlation analyses of non-responders between progesterone and testosterone and cortisol change in men and OC group were not significant (p >.05).
+In the total sample the change in cortisol levels from T1 to T3 was not significantly correlated with testosterone but showed a negative correlation with estrogen and progesterone (r = -.33, p < .01, r = -.39, p < .01, respectively).
+A separate analysis of the correlations between sex hormones and cortisol reactivity among responders and non-responders revealed that estrogen and progesterone were negatively correlated with the change in cortisol levels in non-responders but not in responders (see Table 2).

+Table 2

+Correlations between sex hormones (T, E, P) and cortisol reactivity for responders and non-responders